-From preventing falls on the playground to keeping naptime safe and secure, the safety of youth and infants is the top priority and gives parents much-needed peace of mind.
+From preventing falls on the playground to keeping naptime safe and secure, youth and infant safety is a priority that provides parents much-needed peace of mind.

 GuideOne Insurance has unparalleled first-hand experience in safeguarding community organizations.
 To help your organization in the quest to create a safe environment, our experts have compiled information based on nearly 50 years of safety inspections and claims service for thousands of organizations across the country.